 Choosing a profession for yourself is not a piece of cake because many milestones of your life are attached to what you choose as your career.
 If being an entrepreneur is on your list then, congratulations to you, because it is one path that indeed is very fruitful and promising.

-So if being an entrepreneur is on your mind, then following are some key ways to think and act like one.
+So if being an entrepreneur is on your mind, then the following are some key ways to think and act like one.
 Follow these ways to train that corporate mind of yours into launching a business.

 1) Goal-Oriented Thinking

 It is important to keep reminding ourselves that we are responsible for our actions and decisions, irrespective of them being bad or good.
 Through a conscious decision to begin their own line of business, entrepreneurs have tried their luck, building something from nothing literally.
-This risk taking ability is something that outshines them from the rest.
+This risk-taking ability is something that outshines them from the rest.

-They don’t wait for things to work with a flick of a wand, nor do they have pool of people to get their work sorted.
+They don’t wait for things to work with a flick of a wand, nor do they have a pool of people to get their work sorted.
 Entrepreneurs are supposed to set and focus on all the attainable goals on their own.

 Successful business owners and entrepreneurs think smartly when it comes to achieving their goals, as they know that the competition out there is tough.
 This type of mindset can take you a long way in your career.
 If you feel you are not using your maximum skills and your work is limited to 9-5 timeframe, brainstorm and volunteer for assignments that highlight your entrepreneurial skills.